 The Birth of Odin

 In time, from Buri came forth Bor, ‘the son’, who married with Bestla, a giantess, daughter of Bolthorn, forever mixing the races of god and devourer.
-From their marriage came forth three sons, named Odin, Vili, and Ve.
+From their marriage came forth three sons, named Odin, and his brothers Vili, and Ve.
 All three brothers were sworn enemies of the wicked Frost-Giants.

 After great swathes of time, beyond the reckoning of mortals, Odin and his brother saw that the giants were a prolific and evil race and saw that they must act to bring their reign to an end.

 Ymir was the first to die at the hands of the three Aesir brothers.
 His body was so vast that they used it to build worlds.
 Creating the Nine Realms inhabited by all beings today.
 The blood of Ymir, spewed forth from his wounds.
 Forming rivers so wild that the Frost-Giants, men, women, and children, were all destroyed.
 The sole survivors were one man and wife from which all giants, derive today.

 The Building of the Worlds

 The brothers now set to work, dragging Ymir’s vast remains from the pit of Ginnungagap.
 From his bones they created mountains, from his blood the oceans, the seas, lakes, rivers, and springs.
 The shards of his broken teeth and bones became stones and sand.
 From the dome of his massive skull, was the arch of the heavens constructed.
 His brains became the clouds, his hair, the flowers, trees, and all the plants of the sea and land.
 His flesh formed the earth from which all plant life grows.
 Finally, his mighty eyebrows were set around the world as a “gard”, a barrier to keep out any giants.
 Who otherwise might disturb the paradise the gods planned as a home for the mortals they planned to create.